GovReady/CUB/README.md

   `combine.py`
 - Generate markdown for each component with `component_report.py`

+There are some sample data files in the `data` directory.

+The shell script `sample-pipeline.sh` demonstrates some very simple processing using sample data.

 ### ssp.py (overview)

 The `ssp.py` tool performs operations on machine readable SSP's.
 Command line